seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `eff14` `abs`); a non-zero exit code on any failure; comparisons counted PER FIELD, not per coin; fields not comparable because of the archive's ~1-day lag are named in the verdict; cache files starting with `_` are skipped.

+**Since TZ-29 a failing cell is CLASSIFIED and the class decides the verdict**, because one threshold table was reporting three different causes as one number. `venue-basis` is read off the calculation that already prints the «БАЗИС ПЕРП/СПОТ» line and is reference (§3.14);
+`coverage` is decided by the field's OWN window — read out of `main.py`'s AST rather than written down a second time (inv.
+20) — against the coverage census; `unexplained` is everything else.
+The last two return non-zero and **remove the SYMBOL from `--target`'s arms rather than removing the run.** The gate is computed inside `--target` and never read out of a file `--verify` writes, because the workflow runs `--target` first and a control whose answer depends on step order is not a control (inv.
+62).
+Deviations carry their sign; the comparison is on the magnitude. **This retired the v3 single-outlier licence, and it is a tightening:** that licence let one coin over the bar exit 0 at any magnitude, and it existed only because the verdict had no way to name a cause.

 **Selftest is mandatory before trusting any number.** Three worlds — pure random walk (the reference factor must read 0), mean reversion (+), momentum (−) — ten